 Internal Audit Definition

-The purpose of an internal audit is to inspect documents and procedures, to verify the accuracy and accountability of business operations, and to provide recommendations on ways to improve operations.
+The purpose of an internal audit is to inspect documents and procedures, verify the accuracy and accountability of business operations, and provide recommendations on ways to improve operations.

 Jenna Hutkowski | Apr 12, 2023